thriveweb/davis-legal/content/pages/about.md

       year: '2006'
   eventNow:
     content: >-
-      Robert accepts briefs for clients who engage him via a Solicitor.
+      Rob accepts briefs for clients who engage him via a Solicitor.
 He also accepts direct 'briefs to advise' from accounting firms, financial advisers and other similar professional providers.
     title: NOW